MicrosoftDocs/power-automate-docs/articles/guidance/how-to/build-custom-action/buildcustomaction.md

    > [!TIP]
    > To streamline the process of developing and using custom actions for Power Automate for desktop across your organization, you can bundle a trusted digital certificate with the Power Automate for desktop installer that is distributed through SCCM/Appstore. > This will enable the certificate to be installed automatically on both makers and unattended runtime machines that require Power Automate for desktop, without any need for additional actions.

-   For this example a self-signed certificate is used.
+   For this example, a self-signed certificate is used.

    1. Create a self-signed certificate using this  script.